Multilingual Synopses of Movie Narratives: A Dataset for Vision-Language Story Understanding: Methodology

 \textbf{Text Encoder}. \jfcomment{ Because our goal is to perform multilingual video-text alignment in this paper, we adopt a pre-trained cross-lingual cross-modal model named CCLM~\cite{zeng2022cross} to initialize the parameters in Swin Transformer and the text encoder.
 Following CCLM, we employ a pre-trained multi-layer Transformer, i.e., XLM-R~\cite{conneau2019unsupervised} as the text encoder.
 We then regard the last hidden representation of the \textit{[CLS]} token as the representation of each sentence.
 Formally, let $\bm t_{i}$ and $\bm v_{i}$ denote the encoded features for the $i^{\text{th}}$ sentence and the $i^{\text{th}}$ video clip. }

 For every clip-text pair, we randomly sample $K$ hard negatives from the same video.
-With the sampled negative text features and video features, we fine-tune the encoders by minimizing the contrastive InfoNCELoss \citep{oord2018representation} below:
+With the sampled negative text features and video features, we finetune the encoders by minimizing the contrastive InfoNCELoss \citep{oord2018representation} below:

 where $N$ is the total number of training samples and $K$ is the number of negative samples.

 \jfcomment{During inference, we first obtain the representation of each clip and sentence, and then calculate the cosine similarity between every clip-sentence pair.
 Finally, we find the global clip-sentence alignment from the similarity scores of each pair by resorting to a sequence alignment algorithm named Double Drop Dynamic Time Warp (Drop-DTW) \cite{dvornik2021drop}, detailed in Appendix \ref{app:drop_dtw}.}